Environmental action line

 Compensation

 We support the planting of indigenous species in Galicia (conifers ecologically adapted) in degraded forested areas that need to be restored because they have been affected by forest fires or natural catastrophes.
 To do so, we have the collaboration of a team of experts from the ARUME Foundation and the Galicia Forestry Association.
 This initiative allows us to make progress in our aim to compensate for our carbon footprint.
-We also have the compensation seal of the Climate Change Office for 2020 carbon footprint.
+We also have the compensation seal of the Spanish Office for Climate Change for carbon footprint.

 -